 During Desert Bus For Hope, Roscoe the duck takes the dark horse title.
 It just wouldn't be the same without him.

 Originally just a mention in the Whateley Universe, Aquerna has become this trope.
 She's one of the least powerful students at Whateley Academy, and became popular enough that one of the Canon authors is now writing Aquerna stories too.

 The Irate Gamer has one in the form of the Wise Sage, even some of the fans who snark and insult the show say he's a redeeming quality, in part probably because he acts slightly better than Bores, another reason why fans probably like him is the fact the person who acts as the Sage doesn't defend Bores as much these days.
 Interestingly enough, the Sage doesn't appear after the Aladdin review, possibly implying that Bores is either not using him again, or the Sage was grabbing too much attention that he thinks is his.
 He finally reappeared for a brief cameo in his Cool Spot review, but he didn't get any lines.
 Chris has seemed to figure out his Darkhorse status and now he's shoehorning in Wise Sage appearances hoping it will make his videos "look better".

 Jared Clayton of SOTF-TV is also pretty popular, considering that he isn't even a contestant, just a mentor and has had all of one line (not even onscreen!) in the actual game.
 This is probably due to the in-character twitter the staff maintains for him, featuring snark galore.

 Mr. Kwong, a teacher in v4.
 It's very unusual for a non-student to get much attention (either in or out of character), but you'd be hard pressed to find a handler that doesn't like him.

-The Godmonster of Indian Flats is more well known from Stuart Ashen's videos than the movie where he's the titular character.
+The Godmonster of Indian Flats is more well known from these videos than the movie where he's the titular character.